bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 **Hugo’s server** can also show a preview under a configured URL.
 But it's **by no means** a full-fledged web server.
 {{< /sidenote >}}

-The pages are rendered into the computer memory and served from there, nothing gets written to the file system.
-The site is served under <http://localhost:1313>.
+The pages are rendered into the computer memory and the site is served under <http://localhost:1313>.

 - The flag `-D` lets _Hugo_ include _drafted_ files.
 All files created with `hugo new` are usually configured as drafts, using `draft = true` in the front-matter.
 When a Markdown file is ready for publishing, we need to remove this entry or change it to `draft = false`.